Jhasim9904/Blockchain-Art-Registry-NFT/README.md

 4. **Validation** checks if the chain is intact (tamper-proof).

 **Concepts used**:
-Blockchain basics (linked blocks)
+Blockchain basics (linked blocks),
-SHA-256 hashing for block security
+SHA-256 hashing for block security,
-Proof of Work mining
+Proof of Work mining,
-Reward system (cryptocurrency simulation)
+Reward system (cryptocurrency simulation),
-Tamper detection with validation
+Tamper detection with validation.